 Alfa Romeo is essentially coming back from oblivion, and to do that, its first mainstream model in the U.S. in decades had to be epic.
 With the Giulia — particularly the high-performance Quadrifoglio model — Alfa has completely pulled it off.

 Building a rear-wheel drive sedan with an emphasis on sporty driving dynamics is a great way to start.
 Clothing it in gorgeous bodywork in the finest Italian tradition is an even greater idea.
-But Alfa went even further, bringing a nuclear weapon to a gunfight in the form of a 505-horsepower, Ferrari-derived 2.9-liter twin-turbocharged V6.
+But Alfa went even further, bringing a nuclear weapon to a gunfight in the form of a 505-horsepower, 2.9-liter twin-turbocharged V6 developed with input from Ferrari.
 The Quadrifoglio’s engine completely outclasses its German and American rivals in terms of power, and the Ferrari connection adds even more coolness.
 The Giulia Quadrifoglio is a sedan that thinks it’s a sports car.

 The best all-wheel-drive sedan